MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-game-dvr.md

 3. In the modal that pops up, enter the Game DVR string.
 Once completed, click **Confirm**.

 ![Image of the new game dvr string dialog](../../images/dev-center/game-dvr/game-dvr-1.png)

+If the **Anonymous** menuitem is selected, as shown in [Configuring data sharing in Partner Center](live-data-sharing-udc.md), this allows Xbox Live to share game clips within Xbox experiences.
+For example, if the **Anonymous** menuitem is selected in the Game DVR section, it causes Game DVR clips to appear in the game hubs for titles.
+New titles are configured as **Anonymous** by default.